Sinha5714/pp5-api-ref/README.md

 ## Project Structure

-The overall structure of the project was made with the help of Code Institute walthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api) including models, views and serializers.
+The overall structure of the project was made with the help of Code Institute walkthrough project [drf-api](https://github.com/Code-Institute-Solutions/drf-api) including models, views and serializers.

 ### Code Structure